scottmcginness/carinata/README.md

 ## A (rough-scaled) python spec runner ##

 Carinata is a python library which transforms spec files into unittest cases.
+It tries to be a bit like [RSpec](https://github.com/rspec/rspec-core), but for python

 Spec files contain blocks called `describe`, `context`, `before`, `let` and `it`, which in turn contain pure python.
 Carinata uses these blocks to create `TestCase`s corresponding to each `it` block, with the setup from `before`s and `let`s.